nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Email domain must contain only **one period** and minimally ends with 2 letters: e.g jackson5@example.com is acceptable, jackson5@example.com.sg and jackson5@example is not acceptable
-* For the insurance package indicated in the `i/` field, if an existing package with the same name does not exist, a new one will be automatically created.
+* For the insurance package indicated in the `i/` field, if an existing package with the same name does not exist, a new one will be automatically created for you.

 ------------------------------------------------------------------------------------
 ### Adding a tag to a person: `addTag`